-The Xamarin.Android Charts, a mobile friendly easy-to-use cross platform charting package is used to add beautiful charts to mobile and desktop apps.
-It contains a rich gallery of 30+ charts and graphs, ranging from line to financial charts that cater to all charting scenarios.
-Its high performance helps render large amount of data quickly in your mobile and desktop devices.
+Xamarin.Android Charts, an easy-to-use, cross-platform charting package, is used to add beautiful charts to mobile and desktop apps.
+It contains a rich gallery of 30+ charts and graphs, ranging from line to financial charts, that cater to all charting scenarios.
+Its high performance helps render large amounts of data quickly in your mobile and desktop devices.
 It also comes with a lot of features such as zooming, panning, tooltip, crosshair, trackball, drill-down, and events to make the charts more interactive.

 Areatype charts for representing time-dependent data, showing trends in data at equal intervals.

 Bartype charts for comparing the frequency, count, total, or average of data in different categories.
 They are ideal for showing variations in the value of an item over time.

 Rangetype charts to represent high and low values at a point.

 Polartype charts to plot data points in terms of angles and values.

 The Charts control includes several data-rendering optimizations to achieve the best possible performance when plotting large volumes of data as well as handling high-frequency real-time data.

 The Charts control supports four different types of axes: numerical, categorical, date-time, and logarithmic.
 The appearance of all elements of the chart axes can be customized with built-in properties.